 17. Pongal

 Another harvest festival of India that is mainly celebrated in the Southern part of India, Pongal is a four-day-long festival in which people prepare a dish by the name Pongal and wear traditional attire.
-This is famous that includes a wide range of activities like dancing, bonfires, cattle races, savories, and so much more.
+Pongal is a famous festival that includes a wide range of activities like dancing, bonfires, cattle races, savories, and so much more.

-In fact, people decorate their houses with traditional floral designs that are an eye-catching sight to see.
+In fact, people decorate their houses with traditional floral designs that are eye-catching.
 One can find designs made with rice, colored powders, and even flower petals.
 So, visit Southern India during the month of January and indulge in the festivities of Pongal.

 18. Republic Day

-A national festival of India that is celebrated in the month of January every year, Republic Day carries immense significance as far as the whole country is concerned.
-This is a day when every citizen of the country is filled with patriotism.
-Republic day is celebrated to mark when the constitution of India came into existence and the country's journey towards becoming one of the great nations began.
+A National festival of India that is celebrated in the month of January on 26th every year, Republic Day carries immense significance as far as the whole country is concerned.
+One of the biggest festivals in India, this is a day when every citizen of the country is filled with patriotism.
+Republic Day is celebrated to mark when the Constitution of India came into existence and the country's journey towards becoming one of the great nations began.

 This is a historic day in every Indian's life as people remember the year 1950 (exactly three years after India got independence) when the constitution came into existence.
 Interestingly, one of the main highlights of Republic Day is the Grand Parade that begins from Rashtrapati Bhavan and continues to Rajpath, India Gate, and finally to the Red Fort.